TR2M: Transferring Monocular Relative Depth to Metric Depth with Language Descriptions and Dual-Level Scale-Oriented Contrast: Method

 \subsection{Scale and Shift Map Estimation}

-\paragraph{Network Architecture.} Relative depth models exhibit great generalization ability across diverse domains, but with unknown scales.
-Both images and textual descriptions can provide clues about scale, but a single modality alone with loss of overall layout or average scale remains ambiguous.
+\paragraph{Network Architecture.} Both images and textual descriptions can provide clues about scale, but a single modality alone with loss of overall layout or average scale remains ambiguous.
 We endeavor to comprehensively utilize both image and text to learn more accurate pixel-level scale information as shown in Figure~\ref{fig:mainframework}.
-To be specific, with the RGB image $I \in \mathbb{R}^{H \times W \times 3}$ and text description $L$ as inputs, we first extract image feature $F_{I} \in \mathbb{R}^{HW \times D}$ and text feature $F^{'}_{L} \in \mathbb{R}^{1 \times D^{'}}$ separately with an frozen image encoder and an frozen text encoder.
-A simple linear layer is applied on the text feature if the two channels $D$ and $D^{'}$ are different to obtain an aligned text feature $F_{L} \in \mathbb{R}^{1 \times D}$.
+To be specific, with the RGB image $I \in \mathbb{R}^{H \times W \times 3}$ and text description $L$ as inputs, we first extract image feature $F_{I} \in \mathbb{R}^{HW \times D}$ and text feature $F_{L} \in \mathbb{R}^{1 \times D}$ separately with a frozen image encoder and a frozen text encoder.

-To capture information effectively from both feature embeddings, we introduce a cross-modality attention module as in formula~\ref{cross-attn1}.
+To capture information effectively from both feature embeddings, we introduce a cross-modality attention module as in Eq. (\ref{cross-attn1}).
 To maintain the pixel-level output, we make the image feature embedding query to access information from the key and value of the text feature embedding.
-Image feature embedding first applies self-attention and aggregates text information with skip connection, as in formula~\ref{cross-attn2}, to obtain the final feature embedding $F_{out} \in \mathbb{R}^{HW \times D}$.
+Image feature embedding first applies self-attention and aggregates text information with skip connection, as in Eq. (\ref{cross-attn2}), to obtain the final feature embedding $F_{out} \in \mathbb{R}^{HW \times D}$.